liferay/liferay-docs/develop/reference/articles/03-screenlets-in-liferay-screens-for-ios/01-login-screenlet-for-ios.markdown

 ## Features [](id=features)

-The `LoginScreenlet` lets you authenticate portal users in your iOS app.
+The `LoginScreenlet` authenticates portal users in your iOS app.
 The following authentication methods are supported:

 - Email address
 - Screen name
 - User id

-When the user is successfully authenticated, their attributes are retrieved for use in the app.
+When users are successfully authenticated, their attributes are retrieved for use in the app.
 You can use the `SessionContext` class to get current user attributes.
 It's important to note that user credentials and attributes can be stored securely in the keychain.
 This information can then be used to perform